donnyroufs/simple-api-backend-ts/README.md

 # About

-Grabbed a bunch of libraries and created something that looks very similiar to NestJS.
-With the idea of respecting very clear boundaries.

-It makes use of the **Result** Pattern for handling errors, has entity rich Repositories, support for open-api(swagger) and very clean and simple http-controllers.
+Grabbed a bunch of existing libraries to create a very solid backend with TypeScript, Prisma and Swagger as it's drivers.
+The project aims to have very clean and clear boundaries by using dependency injections, dtos and the Result pattern for handling your regular errors.

 # How to run the project?

+## Use with Docker

 _You need to have docker & docker-compose installed_

 - Clone the repository
+- Clone and rename env.example to .env
 - Run docker-compose up

+## Use without Docker

+- Clone the repository
+- Run yarn
+- Clone and rename env.example to .env
+- Run yarn dev